weil21/my_website_raw/content/authors/admin/_index.md

 - Visitors
 ---

-I am cognitive scientist at the Decision Neuroscience Lab at University of Basel.
-My research interests include decision-making, attention and memory.
+I am a cognitive scientist at the Decision Neuroscience Lab at the University of Basel.
+My research interests include decision-making, attention, and memory.